fgero/dhcpv6-mod/README.md

 <sup>[(Back to top)](#table-of-contents)</sup>
 &nbsp;

-Install the repo files in the `/data/dhcpv6-mod` directory (/data is persisted after reboots/upgrades).
+Install the repo files in the `/data/dhcpv6-mod` directory (/data is persisted after reboots including firmwares upgrades).

 You can either use `git` to clone this repo (**recommended**) :
 ```bash